1882COYS/WinViate/README.md

 # How To Start The Program

-##Python
+## Python
 To run the WinViate.py file you need to:
-    1. Download WinViate.py from the
+    1 - Download WinViate.py from the
+    2 -